 Jeremy R. Strong is a PhD candidate in the department of English, Film and Theatre at The University of Manitoba, where he studies twentieth and twenty-first century literature and film in its intersections with public policy.
 He is particularly interested in apocalyptic, dystopian and disaster narratives that depict the future through logical extrapolation and in any policy that is written in a similar fashion, as well as policy documents and literary texts that when read in tandem for their socio-historical context unveil shifting attitudes within Canadian culture.
 Strong focuses closely on the human body as the site where the realms of art and legislation meet, and therefore currently works with many post-structuralist notions related to biopolitics and identity theory, such as Michel Foucault’s notion of biopower and Giorgio Agamben’s concept of homo sacer.
 Strong is keenly interested in the emerging field of critical posthumanism for the productive discourses it allows literary criticism to engage in about identity, including but not limited to individual, collective, local, national and global senses of self.

 Strong is also a creative writer, and most recently produced a post-apocalyptic novel as one component of his MA.
 He has also published two articles that investigate the zombie as significant cultural artefact and has recently finished work editing an inter-disciplinary volume of essays on the apocalyptic.
-He was born and currently resides in Winnipeg, where he lives with his wife Jessie and two children Samantha and Quin.
+He was born and currently resides in Winnipeg, where he lives with his wife Jessie and three children Samantha, Quin, and Ora.

 Melanie Dennis Unrau is a PhD candidate in English at the University of Manitoba, a SSHRC Canada Graduate Scholar, a Sir Gordon Wu scholar, and a research assistant at the Centre for Globalization and Cultural Studies and the Centre for Creative Writing and Oral Culture.
 Her first poetry collection, Happiness Threads: The Unborn Poems (The Muses’ Company, 2013), was nominated for two Manitoba Book Awards in 2014.
 She is co-editor of Seriality and Texts for Young People: The Compulsion to Repeat (Palgrave Macmillan, 2014), and former editor of Geez magazine, where she is now poetry editor.
 Melanie is also a member of the Artist Mothers group at Mentoring Artists for Women's Art.
 She has an MA in English with a focus in Cultural Studies and a BA (Hons) from the University of Winnipeg.
 Her dissertation, “Petropoetics: Touching-Feeling the Structures of Oil,” is about the relationship between oil and culture, as reflected and reimagined in contemporary Canadian and Indigenous poetry and poetics.